connorads/lockbot/README.md

 Don't be a stranger, contributions are welcome ✨

 - Give this repo a Star ⭐️
-- Questions, suggestions and feedback welcome in [issues](https://github.com/connorads/lockbot/issues)
+- Ask questions and share your feedback in [issues](https://github.com/connorads/lockbot/issues)
-- Raise an issue or PR for bugs and enhancements
+- Create a PR or issue for bugs, enhancements, ideas and suggestions
 - Join the [Lockbot Community Slack workspace](https://join.slack.com/t/connorads-lockbot/shared_invite/zt-ewpng7t1-Fm78z1SMinWuG_~0DvXa8A)
 - Contact [@connorads](https://connoradams.co.uk)